Chatbox is a great way to meet new people and, often, friendships can turn into

 under your belt.
 A good idea, if you find you're struggling, is to resurrect the

-thread of a conversation you’ve had on the phone or via SMS.
-It’s immediately familiar
+thread of a conversation you've had on the phone or via text.
+It's immediately familiar

 territory for both of you and can lead the conversation into other topics, without

 You might want to compliment your date on something they've said or say that you've

 been thinking about a particular statement they've made.
 Putting the focus on what